epfl-lara/stainless/core/src/sphinx/purescala.rst

   assert(max[Int8] == 127)
   assert(min[Int8] == -128)

+Arrays, which are usually indexed using ``Int``, may also be indexed using the bitvector types.
+This is similar to first converting the bitvector index using ``toInt``.

 Bitvector types can be understood as finite intervals of integers (two's complement representation).
 For ``X`` an integer larger than ``1``